xaviermerino/ECE4551-Computer-Architecture/Lab0/README.md

 #### Overview
 In this lab you will set up the Raspberry Pi and prepare the environment you are going to be using to develop for an ARM processor.

-This course will focus on the chip to the right of the Raspberry Pi logo.
-It is a System on a Chip (SOC) by Broadcom that contains a  32-bit ARM processor clocked at 700MHz and a Videocore IV Graphics Processing Unit.
-The chip itself is called Broadcom BCM2835.
+This course will focus on the chip below the Raspberry Pi logo.
+It is a System on a Chip (SOC) by Broadcom that contains a  64-bit ARM processor clocked at 1.2Ghz and a Videocore IV Graphics Processing Unit.
+The chip itself is called Broadcom BCM2837.

 ##### ARM and Instruction Sets
-The Raspberry Pi uses the ARM11 microarchitecture and supports the ARMv6 instruction set.
-It also supports the Thumb1 and Jazelle extensions.
+The original Raspberry Pi used the ARM11 microarchitecture and supports the ARMv6 instruction set which also supports the Thumb1 and Jazelle extensions.
+The Raspberry Pi 3 uses the Cortex A53 microarchitecture and supports the ARMv8-A instruction set.

 In this course we will focus mainly on the ARMv6 Instruction Set.

 ##### Who else uses this?
 ARM is one of the most popular instruction set architectures out there.
 Some popular products use the same instruction set as the one you are about to learn.
 Examples of this are the Nintendo 3DS, the iPhone 3G, and some low-end Android phones.
-The newer instruction set architectures such as ARMv7 and ARMv8 are backwards compatible so most of what you will be learning will still be applicable to newer microarchitectures.
+The newer instruction set architectures such as ARMv7 and ARMv8-A are backwards compatible so most of what you will be learning will still be applicable to newer microarchitectures.

 ##### Objectives
 * To get familiar with the Raspberry Pi